 1. Maintenance and documentation of a complete set of requirements for each software component, database, and data file accessed by a component will be reviewed.

-CI-3 Model Architecture and Component Design
+CI-3 Hurricane Model Architecture and Component Design*

+(*Significant Revision)

-The modeling organization shall maintain and document (1) detailed control and data flowcharts and interface specifications for each software component, (2) schema definitions for each database and data file, (3) flowcharts illustrating model-related flow of information and its processing by modeling organization personnel or consultants, and (4) system model representations associated with (1)-(3).
-Documentation shall be to the level of components that make significant contributions to the model output.
+The modeling organization shall maintain and document (1) detailed control and data flowcharts and interface specifications for each software component, (2) schema definitions for each database and data file, (3) flowcharts illustrating hurricane model-related flow of information and its processing by modeling organization personnel or consultants, and (4) system model representations associated with (1)-(3).
+Documentation shall be to the level of components that make significant contributions to the hurricane model output.

+All flowcharts (e.g., software, data, and system models) shall be based on (1) a referenced industry standard (e.g., Unified Modeling Language (UML), Business Process Model and Notation (BPMN), Systems Modeling Language (SysML)), or (2) a comparable internally-developed standard which is separately documented.

-Purpose: Component-based design is essential in creating system models and software that reduce errors and promote comprehension of the role for each component.
-Moreover, the component network needs to be shown to operate “as a whole.”
-Example components include HURRICANES, WINDFIELD, DAMAGE, and LOSS COSTS, and the major components of each.
+Purpose: To design the hurricane model once requirements (CI-2, Hurricane Model Requirements) have been specified.
+The software system (comprised of code and data) and the business process (composed of people and information flows) are designed as a collection of interconnected components.
+These components are frequently specified in hierarchical flowcharts and diagrams.
+Example components might include HURRICANES, WINDFIELD, DAMAGE, and HURRICANE LOSS COSTS, and the major sub-components of each.
 The purpose of each example component is, as follows:

 1. HURRICANES accepts historical hurricane sets and generates historical and stochastic storm trajectories;